Cancel anytime

 Goal

-The ETF's primary goal is to provide investment results that correspond generally to the price and yield of the Richard Bernstein Advisors American Industrial Renaissance Index.
+The ETF aims to provide investment results that correspond generally to the price and yield of the Richard Bernstein Advisors American Industrial Renaissance Index.

 Investment Approach and Strategy

-Strategy: The ETF tracks the Richard Bernstein Advisors American Industrial Renaissance Index, which employs a quantitative methodology to select and weight companies deemed to benefit from the American industrial renaissance.
+Strategy: The ETF tracks the Richard Bernstein Advisors American Industrial Renaissance Index, a rules-based index that seeks to identify and weight companies benefiting from the resurgence of American industrial activity.

 Market Position

-Market Share: AIRR holds a relatively small market share compared to broader industrial ETFs.
+Market Share: AIRR holds a relatively small market share compared to broader industrial ETFs, focusing on a specific niche within the sector.

 Competitors